intfoundation/intchain-docs/docs/getting-started/2-install.md

 After setting up `go` correctly, you should be able to compile and run `intchain`.

+Clone the source code of intchain and checkout the testnet branch, then make intchain.

 ```bash
 git clone --branch testnet https://github.com/intfoundation/intchain